cyrozap/libcyusbserial/README.md

 2. Run `cmake` on the source directory and then make.
 Example:
    `cmake ../ && make`

-3. This will generate the shared library `libcyusbserial.so.1` (`libcyusbserial.0.1.dylib` on OS X) and its soft link `libcyusbserial.so` (`libcyusbserial.dylib` on OS X).

-4. Run `sudo make install` to install the header file, libraries, and test utility into `PREFIX` (`/usr/local/` by default).
+3. Run `sudo make install` to install the header file, libraries, and test utility into `PREFIX` (`/usr/local/` by default).

-5. You might need to run `ldconfig` now.
+4. If you're on Linux, you might need to run `ldconfig` now.

-6. User can launch the application and test the communication with Cypress USB-Serial DVK in vendor mode.
+5. You can now launch the application and communication with the Cypress USB-Serial DVK in vendor mode.